emewhd1016991/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth reminds us that striving to optimize code too early in the development process can introduce unnecessary complexity and potential bugs.
 It's more important to ensure your code is correct, readable, and easily modifiable before focusing on fine-tuning for performance.

+# 2024-01-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for simplicity in design and implementation.
+Complex code might seem impressive, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
+Remember that clarity trumps brevity, and a straightforward solution that's easy to understand is far more valuable than an intricate one.
+Continuously refactor your code to improve its simplicity without compromising functionality."